 Using a colon (:) before your list helps you to make that list clearer.

-- watching violence makes some teens desire...
+- because watching violence makes some viewers imitate...

 Questions & Answers